Navigating Arranged Marriage Process

 About the Group

 The arranged marriage process can feel like a mix of confusion, pressure, and hope.
-From managing family expectations, navigating awkward conversations, facing repeated rejections, to figuring out what truly matters in a life partner - the journey is rarely simple.
+From managing family expectations, navigating awkward conversations, not finding the right match while also facing rejections, to figuring out what truly matters for you in a life partner - the journey is often slow and can feel daunting.

 This group is a safe, non-judgmental space where participants can: